aust1nz/aust1nz.github.io/_posts/2015-06-22-building-with-jekyll.markdown

 layout: post
 title: Building a Portfolio Site with Jekyll
 ---
-I took me a surprisingly long time to decide how to put together this portfolio website.
+It took me a surpisingly long time to decide how to put together this portfolio website.
 I build apps for the web every day, so you'd think it would be easy to put something together, but my surplus of options made it hard to get started.

 A web framework like Ruby on Rails felt like overkill for a simple, mostly static site, but I wanted to get my hands dirtier than just slapping together a Wordpress theme.
 I finally put this site together using [Jekyll](http://jekyllrb.com/), a static site generator built in Ruby, and thought I'd share a few reasons behind my decision.